DmytroZhdanov/power-pulse/README.md

 The app uses React Router for navigation.
 The available routes are:
 - `/welcome` - Welcome Page

-The first page which meets user of [Power Pulse](https://power-pulse-app.netlify.app/)
+The initial page users encounter upon accessing [Power Pulse](https://power-pulse-app.netlify.app/)

 You may choose to register a new account or sign in to an existing one.
 You'll find current statistics displayed on the right side of the page.